cjones6/chapydette/readme.md

 * The kernel change-point algorithm of Harchaoui and Cappé (2007), which detects a fixed number of change-points in a sequence of observations.
 * A change-point algorithm based on the Maximum Mean Discrepancy (Gretton et al., 2012) to detect a single change-point.
 This algorithm is based on Harchaoui et al. (2009).

 See the full [documentation](http://www.stat.washington.edu/~cjones6/software/chapydette/) for more details.
+A future release will include data-driven model selection procedures.

 Installation
 -----------------